Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Observations and Data Reduction

 \section{Observations and Data Reduction}

 We analyze two distinct sets of observations of the recently discovered low-mass BHXRB SWIFT~J1727.8--1613, obtained during its 2023 outburst using NICER, NuSTAR, AstroSat, and Insight-HXMT.
-These data sets were likely taken during the intermediate states (see below) and remain unexplored in terms of broadband spectral modeling and detailed variability studies.
-The first dataset comprises simultaneous observations with NICER and NuSTAR, and is complemented by data from AstroSat and Insight-HXMT, providing broadband spectral coverage up to 200 keV near the peak of the outburst.
+These datasets were obtained during the intermediate states (see below) and remain unexplored for broadband spectral modeling and detailed variability studies.
+The first dataset comprises simultaneous observations with NICER and NuSTAR.
+It is complemented by data from AstroSat and Insight-HXMT, providing broadband spectral coverage up to 200 keV near the peak of the outburst.
 The second dataset includes contemporaneous observations with NICER and NuSTAR, acquired during the decay phase of the outburst.
 Details of these observations are summarized in Table~\ref{tab:obs_ids}, and their positions within the outburst are indicated on the long-term MAXI light curve of the source, as shown in Figure~\ref{fig:maxi_ltcrv}.

 To obtain an initial insight into the spectral states of the source during the two observations, we derived HID using the MAXI observations of Swift~J1727.8--1613 over the shaded interval in Figure~\ref{fig:maxi_ltcrv}, covering the entire 2023 outburst.
 We first calculated the hardness ratio (HR) by dividing the count rate in the $4$–$10$ keV band by that in the $2-4$ keV band.
 The HID was then obtained by plotting the HR against the MAXI count rate in the $2$–$20$ keV band.
-Figure~\ref{fig:hid_maxi} displays the resulting HID, which indicates that the source underwent a full spectral transition during this outburst.
+Figure~\ref{fig:hid_maxi} displays the resulting HID, which indicates that the source underwent a complete spectral transition during this outburst.
 The approximate positions of the two NICER observations analyzed in this study are overplotted on the HID based on their respective start times.
 These positions suggest that the source was likely in the HIMS during Obs1, characterized by an HR of $\sim0.7$, and possibly transitioned to the SIMS during Obs2, with the HR decreasing to $\sim0.3$.